shawnmaten/star-lab-interview/README.md

 There's a kernel module, simple_db_module.c, and client tester, simple_db_client.c, for this solution.
 They send fixed-length messages to each other using netlink sockets.
 The kernel module stores key:value "blobs" in memory that it allocates as needed.
-To compile use `make` then `sudo insmod simple_db.ko` to insert the module.
+Output to the kernel log will start with "Simple DB:" To compile use `make` then `sudo insmod simple_db.ko` to insert the module.
 Run the client as below.
 Press ctrl-d to finish.

 Terminal 1
 ```